tprasadtp/protonvpn-docker/docs/faq.md

 ## Why automatic server selection is not supported

-- This is caused by API changes ProtonVPN.
+- This is caused by changes to ProtonVPN API.
-- To automatic server selection, it requires authenticating  to proton API via username and password!.
-There are no scoped oauth tokens and minted access tokens have full access to Proton API including payments and Email!!.
+- To perform automatic server selection, it requires authenticating  to proton API via username and password!.
+There are no scoped OAuth tokens and minted access tokens have full access to Proton API including payments and Email!!.
 - Fastest server selection also depends on geo-location and latency info to populate server `.Score`.
-Due to lack of documentation on how `.Score` is computed, automatic server selection is not supported.
+Due to lack of documentation on how `.Score` is computed and it depending on geo-location, automatic server selection is not supported.

 ## How to check if an address is being routed via VPN via CLI